-Review by Golfshake Ambassador Andrew Picknan who visited the Algarve in Portugal in September 2016.
+Review by Golfshake Ambassador Andrew Picknan who visited Lisbon in Portugal in September 2016.

 Quinta da Marinha is resort golf at its best.
 Originally designed by Robert Trent Jones Snr and opened for play in 1984, the course is complimented by a wonderfully appointed and presented five star hotel.
 The service and cuisine within are exemplary, boasting facilities of a matching high standard.

 The five-star hotel – which opened in 1999 and was extensively remodelled in 2014 – is situated in the Sintra-Cascais Natural Park overlooking the Atlantic Ocean.
 Overall, the resort comprises 198 rooms and suites, plus 40 villas.

 Inside, the Five Pines Restaurant offers international buffet meals and Rocca serves gourmet Portuguese cuisine made from organic vegetables grown on-site.
 Live music can be heard at the Trent Jones bar, which adds to the atmosphere.